HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 #### Linkage Table

-The linkage table is a memory structure built by the load operation.
+The linkage table is a memory structure built by the program load operation.
 It contains the information necessary to locate the external routine to call.
 Each loaded module has a set of entries in this table.
 An entry describes where to find the external routine.
 There is one table for a running task.

 ```